Please see our Terms & Conditions page

-The most likely scenario is severe rain that might prevent access to Sine Cera due to flooding in the region – which does happen from time to time.
-We would try to arrange another set of dates for you and transfer your deposits to those new dates.
-If that is not possible for some reason, we would refund your payments.
+Yes.
+The most likely scenario is flooding – which does happen from time to time.
+If that happens, we would try to arrange another set of dates and transfer your deposits to those new dates.
+If that is not possible, we will refund your payments.
 We like to stay friends with our guests!

 Check-in: after 2 pm; check-out: before 10 am.
 These times can be changed on request – if it is possible considering the timing of other bookings.